More than 95% of the eyes treated with MyoRing keratoplasty show permanent improvement of visual acuity.

-Usually, CISIS leads to sustainable long-term improvements of visual acuity.
-This means that CISIS can be used, on the one hand, for visual rehabilitation and, on the other hand, for stopping the progression of the disease.
-Long-term results covering a period of follow-up observations of up to 8 years even indicate that besides stopping the progression of the disease, frequently, there is a measurable additional improvement in terms of antiprogression (Daxer A, Ettl A, Hörantner R. Long-term results of MyoRing treatment of keratoconus.
-Journal of Optometry 2016 (in print).
-Thus, CISIS can be considered the only therapy with results resembling a “cure” of the disease.
+Usually, CISIS (MyoRing keratoplasty) leads to sustainable long-term improvements of visual acuity.
+This means, that MyoRing keratoplasty can be used, on the one hand, for visual rehabilitation and, on the other hand, for stopping the progression of the disease.
+Long-term results covering a period of follow-up observations of up to 8 years even indicate, that besides stopping the progression of the disease, frequently, there is a measurable additional improvement in terms of antiprogression (Daxer A., Ettl A., Hörantner R. Long-term results of MyoRing treatment of keratoconus.
+Journal of Optometry 2017;10:123-129).

 Thus, MyoRing keratoplasty can be considered as the only therapy with results resembling something like a "cure" of the disease.